Kola Bokinni

 Kola Bokinni (born 5 August 1992) is an English actor.
 He is known for his role as Isaac McAdoo, the captain of AFC Richmond, in the Apple TV+ series Ted Lasso (2020–2023).
 He also participated in Celebrity Bear Hunt (2025).

 Early life

-Bokinni's mother is Irish, and his father is Nigerian.
+Bokinni's mother is Irish (d.
+2008), and his father is Nigerian (d.
+2022).
 He attended the BRIT School, initially on Saturdays before an opportunity opened up to attend the main school.
 His first public performance was an original play, first performed at the Bussey in Peckham, before moving to the Royal Court Theatre in Sloane Square.
 Following good reviews for his performance he signed with his first agent.

 Career

 Bokinni played Lennard in a 2016 episode of Black Mirror entitled "Men Against Fire".
 He also had a recurring role as Leyton on the television series Top Boy.

 From 2020 he played Isaac McAdoo, the AFC Richmond centre-back and vice-captain, and then captain on the Apple TV+ series Ted Lasso with his character maturing during his portrayal from immature and a "bully" to a leadership role.

 With members of the ensemble cast of Ted Lasso, he visited The White House and met President Biden and Vice-president Kamala Harris.
 Bokinni has spoken about the teamwork and camaraderie on the set of Ted Lasso.
 He described having his Ted Lasso character turned into a playable character with his likeness in the video game FIFA as "something I don't think I'll ever be able to get over".